NavyClowd/NavyClowd/README.md

 *   🌍  I'm based in Curitiba, Paraná, Brasil
 *   ✉️  You can contact me at [csodrefh4@gmail.com](mailto:csodrefh4@gmail.com)
-*   🧠  I'm learning react vue.
+*   🧠  I'm learning react.js and vue.js at the moment.
 *   🤝  I'm open to collaborating on Interesting projects
 ### Skills
 <p align="left">